Abhay0003/STOCK-SENTIMENT-ANALYSIS-BASED-ON-NEWS-HEADLINES/README.md

-We Uses Machine Learning and NLP
+We are using Machine Learning and NLP for Stock-Sentiment-Analysis